-Details of the annual accounts, Corporate Plan, health and safety provisions, and the SCRI/MRS quality assurance arrangements are available on request.
+Details of the annual accounts, Corporate Plan, health and safety provisions, and the SCRI/MRS quality-assurance arrangements are available on request.
+Figures 1 and 2 illustrate the SCRI company and committee structure, and the management structure.

-On behalf of the staff and Governing Body, it is a pleasure once again for me to acknowledge with gratitude the staff of SERAD for their continuing support of, and demonstrable commitment to, our research programme and to our development.
-Regardless of the enormous pressures upon them in recent years, they function rigorously, openly and fairly, as always, to the highest professional standards of British public service.
-Grants, contracts, donations, advice and joint participation in our activities from the SSCR, other government departments and their agencies, non-governmental agencies, our sister

-CHABOS institutions and BBSRC institutes with whom we coordinate our research, grower levy boards, local and regional authorities, commercial companies, farmers and other individuals, and learned societies, are also warmly appreciated.
+On behalf of the staff and Governing Body, it is a pleasure once again for me to acknowledge with gratitude the staff of SEERAD for their continuing support of, and demonstrable commitment to, our research programme and to our development.
+Grants, contracts, donations, advice, and joint participation in our activities from the SSCR, other government departments and their agencies, non-governmental agencies, our sister CHABOS institutions, and BBSRC institutes with whom we coordinate our research, grower levy boards, local and regional authorities, commercial companies, farmers, and other individuals, and learned societies, are also warmly appreciated.